andrewgjohnson/imagettftextblur/CONTRIBUTING.md

 ## Submitting Changes

 Please send a [GitHub Pull Request](https://github.com/andrewgjohnson/imagettftextblur/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 We can always use more test coverage.
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).
+Please use our [pull request template](https://github.com/andrewgjohnson/imagettftextblur/blob/master/PULL_REQUEST_TEMPLATE.md) when submitting pull requests.

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: